 The overcharged capacity is directly related to the electrolysis of water from the electrolyte, and hence the consumption of the electrolyte reserve.
-For every 3 Ah of overcharge, 1 cm (0.061 in) of water is consumed via electrolysis.
+For every 3 Ah of overcharge, 1 cm3 (0.061 in3) of water is consumed via electrolysis.
 Once the water reserve has been consumed, the result is: